avavavsf/Advanced-Lane-Finding/README.md

 * Determine the curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-For detailed steps and technique use in this projece can be found here in the [project report.](./report_writeup.md)